hakanegeli/csx415-project/deploy/README.md

 install.packages("packrat")
 ```
 #### Step 2
-Copy the `csx415-app.tar.gz` file from the `/deploy` directory (or download from GitHub) to the location where you want to install and open RStudio.
+Download the `csx415-app.tar.gz` file from the `/deploy` directory in GitHub to the location where you want to install and open RStudio.
 For example, you can create a `Projects` directory under your `~/R` folder if one doesn't exist.
-In the R Console set your working directory to this location (or to another location which you would like to install the app).
+In the R Console set your working directory to this location (or to a location where you would like to install the app).

 ```r
 setwd("~/R/Projects")